Marjorie Taylor Greene: LGBT issues

+On December 17, 2025, an updated version of Greene's "Protect Children's Innocence Act" introduced in May 2025, H.R.
+3492, passed the House by a vote of 216–211.

 Race and religion

 Greene opposes the Black Lives Matter movement and has called it a Marxist group.
 In a video, she compared Black Lives Matter activists to white nationalist participants at the August 2017 Unite the Right rally in Charlottesville, Virginia, a rally she had previously called an "inside job".
 She ended one of her videos commenting: "The most mistreated group of people in the United States today are white males."
 After the murder of George Floyd, Greene posted on Facebook that his death "must be investigated and justice will be served", calling the video "heartbreaking".
 One year later, when Derek Chauvin was found guilty of Floyd's murder, Greene said the verdict was a result of jury intimidation by Black Lives Matter – which she compared to the Ku Klux Klan and called "the most powerful domestic terrorist organization" in the United States – and falsely asserted that Washington, D.C. was "completely dead" on the night of the verdict because people were "scared to go out" for "fear of riots".
 Greene denounced the George Floyd Justice in Policing Act, a civil rights and police reform bill, as an "Anti-Police bill", erroneously claiming it would bar law enforcement from using facial recognition.

 In a recording obtained by Politico, Greene said that Muslims who believe in Sharia law should not be in the U.S. government.
 She also contended that the Democratic Party is holding Black Americans as "slaves".
 Her comments on black people, Muslims, and Jews were denounced by Republican House leaders and a spokesman for National Republican Congressional Committee chairman Tom Emmer.
 Greene said that the election of Omar and Tlaib in the 2018 midterm elections was part of "an Islamic invasion of our government", and in 2021, she called the Squad supporters of "terrorism" and "Hamas" who "don't belong in Congress" and referred to them as the "Jihad Squad".
 In a late January 2021 interview with far-right British political commentator Katie Hopkins, Greene said that she would "love to trade [Hopkins] for some of our white people here that have no appreciation for our country".